filfreire/node-lib-cd-sample/README.md

 2. Navigate to the 'Build Triggers/Pipeline' section
 3. Add new credentials for connecting to github (e.g. SSH key)
 4. Make sure that the ID defined for the credentials matches the one for the job parameter 'GITHUB_CREDENTIALS'

+## Continuous Integration on C3

+CI is currently hosted on: http://node-docker-jenkins-2509443.slc01.dev.ebayc3.com:8080/